Volvo XC70 review

 The Volvo XC70 offers plenty of practicality, comfort and can tackle the rough stuff, too

-The Volvo XC70 is a four-wheel-drive version of the V70 estate, with a raised ride height to give it some off-road capability.
-It's a direct rival to the Audi A6 allroad and similar in concept to the Vauxhall Insignia Country Tourer and VW Passat Alltrack.
-Like the standard V70, the XC70 has a big boot and high-quality interior, but it should be able to go further in snowy, icy or muddy conditions.
+Just like the standard V70, the XC70 is practical and beautifully built, with a comfortable, high-quality interior but it should be able to go further in snowy, icy or muddy conditions.
 Depending on where in the UK you live, that ability could be vital at certain times of the year.
 Setting the XC70 apart from the regular estate are plastic body cladding and metal sump guards.
 It also has longer-travel suspension, which means it rides better – although this inevitably results in more body roll when driving through corners.
 Overall, the XC70 should prove to be tough, dependable and practical family transport, especially for those who don't like driving crossovers or SUVs such as Volvo's XC60 and XC90.

 Our choice: Volvo XC70 D3 DRIVe